tankh99/tp/docs/DeveloperGuide.md

 This section describes the potential enhancements that could be improved in future editions of the application.
 * Adding the ability to allow the counselor to secure the application - via a PIN Code feature, and encryption of the JSON file so that data loss does not result in the leakage of highly confidential medical data.
 * Enhancing the graphical user interface to make it more user-friendly, i.e. more usage of the mouse as compared to the keyboard.
-* Enabling localisation support: In future more options will be available for users to set their preferred phone number validation types (i.e. US Phone format), Extended Character Set for Naming validation (so that Chinese / Vietnamese / Tamil, etc names can be supported).
+* Enabling localisation support: In the future more options will be available for users to set their preferred phone number validation types (i.e. US Phone format), Extended Character Set for Naming validation (so that Chinese / Vietnamese / Tamil, etc names can be supported).
-* More commands to improve the counsellor workflow: In the initial phase, our primary objective is to concentrate collection of patient and appointment data.
+* More commands to improve the counsellor workflow: In the initial phase, our primary objective is to concentrate the collection of patient and appointment data.
 As we progress, we plan to introduce updates and increase more commands to derive new insights from the data.
 We appreciate your understanding and patience as we work towards working with the users and making these advanced features available.
-* More validation checks for when user manually edits `json` files.
+* More validation checks for when the user manually edits `JSON` files.
 Currently, adding non-legible value like `null` will cause the app to not launch.
-A future enhancement will include more validation checks, allow skipping of non-legible data and detecting invalid data upon launching the app.
+A future enhancement will include more validation checks, allowing skipping of non-legible data and detecting invalid data upon launching the app.
-* Adding ability for the GUI to automatically reflect actual state of data.
-Currently, after using `editp` command to change name of a patient, the appointment cards in appointment list do not reflect the new name of that patient.
-Hence, a future enhancement will include changing the flow of how the appointment card is generated, enhancing the interactions between GUI and models and allowing the GUI to reflect the current state of data.
+* Adding the ability for the GUI to automatically reflect the actual state of data.
+Currently, after using `editp` command to change the name of a patient, the appointment cards in the appointment list do not reflect the new name of that patient.
+Hence, a future enhancement will include changing the flow of how the appointment card is generated, enhancing the interactions between GUI and models, and allowing the GUI to reflect the current state of data.
 * Add more patient reports to allow for greater utilisation of patient data collected, such as patient attendance reports
 *

 ## Learning Outcomes
-The implementation of the CogniCare application was an extremely challenging endeavour—as we needed to morph and reshape the AB3 application in a team-based setting.
+The implementation of the CogniCare application was an extremely challenging endeavor—as we needed to morph and reshape the AB3 application in a team-based setting.
 The transformation process involved significant alternations and enhancements to reach the new requirements of the application.

 The team-based setting also exposed us to various crucial skills such as improving our working styles to achieve a high level of collaboration.
 Skills that are crucial to a Software Engineer such as reviewing Pull Requests (PRs), and providing and receiving feedback from peers are also learned in the course of the project.